Inverted/tasbot_eyes/README.md

 To make injecting animations easier, you can use the [**An**imation **Inj**ecto**a**r (aNinja)](https://github.com/R3tr0BoiDX/TASBot-Toolkit#aninja) from the TASBot-Eyes-Toolkit if you want to.

 ### WLED realtime and ColorChord control
-The centered "nose" LEDs can be controlled in real time with the `-W` argument.
+The centered "nose" LEDs can be controlled in real time with the `-U` argument.
 It's based on the WLED UDP realtime control protocol, see [here](https://github.com/Aircoookie/WLED/wiki/UDP-Realtime-Control).

 #### Colorchord
 [ColorChord](https://github.com/cnlohr/colorchord) 2 by CNLohr supports WLED instances.
-In order to be able to use it with ColorChord, make sure to add this section to your ColorChord config file:
+In order to be able to use it with ColorChord, make sure to add something like this section to your ColorChord config file:
 ```python
 leds = 48
 lightx = 8